An Impressive Number of Brits Are Choosing Solar for Their Homes

 If you asked someone from Southern Europe, say sunny Spain, to name a few European countries where solar energy is used extensively, the UK would probably not be at the top of their list.
 And, if you told them the country is actually fourth in terms of photovoltaic systems installed, one place above Spain, there is a strong chance that they would laugh at you.
 How could the rainy, gloomy United Kingdom be installing more solar panels than the country with the best solar potential in Europe?
 And yet, the figures keep growing, and the future seems bright.

 Last year alone, solar power in the UK almost doubled.
 New installations in homes, workplaces and solar farms amounted to a total of 709,000 installations.
 Experts believe that 10 million homes should be equipped by 2020, which means that more than one third of households would be utilising solar energy and up to 40% of the total volume of electricity would be generated from the sun during summer.

 The UK is installing solar panels faster than any other European country, and solar seems to be one of the most popular forms of energy generation with 80% support from the public, despite the weather conditions.
 Surprisingly, the country’s temperatures can make the panels more efficient, while clouds are not a problem for electricity production.

 The spectacular rise in installations of solar panels definitely has a lot to do with money saving, since they only carry an initial cost and produce free energy for the rest of their (very long) lives.
-With the recent advances in technology, panels have become cheaper and more efficient, and the cost of solar power is decreasing.
+With the recent advances in technology, panels have become cheaper and more efficient, and the cost of solar panels is decreasing.
 By 2030, it will likely be cheaper compared to gas and fossil fuel, since the latter’s price is not changing.